 Key Differences Bonds vs Debenture

-Both Bonds vs Debenture are popular choices in the market; let us discuss some of the major Difference Between Bonds and Debenture:
+Both Bonds vs Debenture are popular choices in the market; let us discuss some of the major differences between Bonds and Debenture:

-- The rate of interest is higher in Debenture compare to a bond.
+- The rate of interest is higher in Debenture in comparison to a bond.

-- The Tenure is higher in the case of Bonds compare to Debenture.
+- The Tenure is higher in the case of Bonds in comparison to Debenture.

-- The payment of Bonds are periodical in nature, for example, it can be paid in several installments.
-But Debenture is paid when the business required funding.
+- Bond payments are periodic; for example, one can pay them in several installments.
+But Debenture is paid when the business requires funding.

-- The Bondholders has the highest authority in claiming the assets of the business during liquidation in compare to the Debenture-holder.
+- The bondholder has the highest authority in claiming the assets of the company during liquidation in comparison to the Debenture-holder.